 頑張っているね [Ganbatteirune] – You sure are working hard!

 This will come in handy at your workplace.
-Japanese people take pride in their hard work and complimenting them will put you on their good side.
+Japanese people take pride in doing hard work and complimenting them will put you on their good side.
+If you want to get that promotion at work, why not start using this phrase to butter up your boss or your supervisor?

 美味しい [Oishii] – Yummy!
 Delicious!